No brewery tasting room is complete without beer glasses. From upscale goblets to sampler paddles for flights, you can find all the glasses you need.

 How to Obtain a Liquor License

-Are you interested in obtaining a liquor license for your new bar, restaurant, or nightclub ?
+Are you interested in learning how to apply for a liquor license for your new bar, restaurant, or nightclub ?
 Liquor laws vary by state and are determined by local agencies, so it's important to be well-informed before beginning the process of applying for a license.
 If you're interested in learning more about how to get a liquor license for your establishment, keep reading!
-1. Determine Your State's Alcohol Laws Because each state has their own specific rules regarding the distribution, sale, and consumption of alcohol, the first step in getting a liquor license is determining your state's alcohol laws.
+How to Apply for A Liquor License We've compiled a step-by-step list to guide you through the process of applying for a liquor license.
+If you're planning on opening your own bar , you'll need to be familiar with these requirements.
+Click on any of the steps below to choose the section that most interests you: 1.
+Determine Your State's Alcohol Laws 2.
+Do You Live in a Liquor License Quota State?
+3. Do You Need a Specific Class of Liquor License?
+4. Preparing to File a Liquor License Application 5.
+How Much Does a Liquor License Cost?
+6. Filing Your Application for a Liquor License 7.
+Alcoholic Beverage Control Agencies by State 1.
+Determine Your State's Alcohol Laws Because each state has their own specific rules regarding the distribution, sale, and consumption of alcohol, the first step in getting a liquor license is determining your state's alcohol laws.
 Every state has their own Alcoholic Beverage Control (ABC) agency, which is the governing body that makes any and all rules pertaining to alcohol.
 Additionally, many counties and towns have their own standards and requirements that accompany more general state laws.
 What Do Liquor License Laws Usually Regulate?
-To whom alcohol can be sold When businesses are permitted to sell alcohol Types of alcohol that can be sold Which containers alcohol can be served in and how much can be sold at one time Where and when alcohol can be served or sold to go Whether businesses are permitted to manufacture, distribute, and sell alcohol (or any combination of the three) How much alcohol costs Liquor license fees and quotas Liquor license laws may also stipulate that: Wholesale beer, wine, and liquor vendors may not sell to establishments without a valid liquor license No discounts on liquor are permitted (such as happy hours or 2-for-1 specials) Unfinished bottles of wine may not be taken home Customers be limited to 1 drink only Insurance companies will not cover claims related to alcohol if a business doesn't have a valid liquor license Is Your Area Zoned to Sell Alcohol?
-While the majority of states and counties in the United States are zoned to sell alcohol, there are also plenty that aren't.
-In states like Kansas, Oklahoma, Texas, Arkansas, Mississippi, Tennessee, and Kentucky, the
+To whom alcohol can be sold When businesses are permitted to sell alcohol Types of alcohol that can be sold Which containers alcohol can be served in and how much can be sold at one time Where and when alcohol can be served or sold to go Whether businesses are permitted to manufacture, distribute, and sell alcohol (or any combination of the three) How much alcohol costs Liquor license fees and quotas Liquor license laws may

 Set Up Your Space for Service with Brewery Supplies